-WHEREAS The Exonerated Five, formerly known as The Central Park Five, are five black and La-tino teenagers from Harlem who were wrongfully convicted and prosecuted for the brutal and vicious raping of a white woman in Central Park in 1989.
+WHEREAS The Exonerated Five, formerly known as The Central Park Five, are five black and Latino teenagers from Harlem who were wrongfully convicted and prosecuted for the brutal and vicious raping of a white woman in Central Park in 1989.
 The five teenagers; Antron McCray (15), Kevin Richardson (15), Raymond Santana (14), Korey Wise (16), and Yusef Salaam (15) were subjected to life devastating consequences as a result of this miscarriage of justice.
 The minors were detained for hours before their parents were called.
-They were coerced into mak-ing confessions to the rape and beating of the female jogger Trisha Meili, after many hours of aggressive interrogation at the hands of seasoned homicide detectives.
-The youth later re-canted, plead not guilty and insisted on their innocence.
-The youth were tried as adults under New York laws of the day and convicted, despite inconsistent and inaccurate confessions, DNA evidence that excluded them, and no eyewitness accounts that connected them to the victim.
+They were coerced into making confessions to the rape and beating of the female jogger Trisha Meili, after many hours of aggressive interrogation at the hands of seasoned homicide detectives.
+The youth later recanted, plead not guilty and insisted on their innocence.
+The four were then tried as youth, while the eldest as an adult under New York laws of the day and convicted, despite inconsistent and inaccurate confessions, DNA evidence that excluded them, and no eyewitness accounts that connected them to the victim.
 The five youth served their complete sentences; between 6 and 13 years, before another man, serial rapist Matias Reyes, admitted to the crime.
 DNA testing substantiated Reyes' confession.
 The experience not only impacted the lives of the youth and their families but had resounding ramifications throughout the Harlem community which are still being felt today; and